MATH

 Prerequisite: Geometry, teacher recommendation

 The College Prep Algebra II course builds on the concepts and skills of Algebra and Geometry while preparing students for college and 21st century careers.
-The course continues to explore concepts such as linear functions, quadratics, polynomials, modeling with geometry, and more.
+The course continues to explore concepts such as linear functions, quadratics, polynomials, modeling with geometry, as well as an introduction to statistics and data science.
 This course is designed to use methods of reasoning to solve problems, and to implement problem-based learning activities that pertain to algebraic concepts with real-life applications.
 In addition, SAT and NJGPA-Math problems will be integrated into the curriculum.

 Prerequisite: Geometry, teacher recommendation